cloudify-cosmo/docs.getcloudify.org/content/manager/resource-visibility.md

 weight: 625
 ---

-The resource's visibility defines who can access the resource.
+The resource's visibility defines who can see the resource.
 It can have one of the following values:

 - **private** - The resource is available to the user that created the resource, the tenant’s managers and the system’s admins.
-No one else will be able to see or use this resource.
+Only these users can see or use this resource.
 - **tenant** - The resource is available to all users in the current tenant.
 (Default value)
 - **global** - The resource is available to all users in all tenants across the manager.

 When uploading or creating a resource you can specify its visibility by using the `--visibility` attribute with one of the values `private`, `tenant` or `global`.

-The default value for `--visibility` is `tenant`, meaning the resource will be accessible to all users who can access the tenant to which it was uploaded.
+The default value for `--visibility` is `tenant`.
+This means that all users who can access the tenant can also see the resource.
 We refer to this visibility as “tenant-wide”.

 After a resource is created its visibility can be changed, but only to a wider visibility.